qmk/qmk_firmware/CODE_OF_CONDUCT.md

 # Code Of Conduct

-QMK strives to be an inclusive, tolerant, and welcoming community.
-We encourage participation from anyone regardless of age, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, political belief, race, religion, or sexual identity and orientation.
+QMK strives to be an inclusive and tolerant community.
+We welcome participation from anyone regardless of age, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, political belief, race, religion, or sexual identity and orientation.

-> “A gentle word turns away wrath, but a harsh word stirs up anger."
+> “A gentle word turns away wrath, but a harsh word stirs up anger.”

-Our users, contributors, and collaborators are expected to treat each other with kindness and respect, to assume good intentions, and to gently correct, where possible, rather than react with escalation.
-While our goal is to be as accurate as possible, kindness and understanding are more valuable than correctness.
+Our users, contributors, and collaborators are expected to treat each other with respect, to assume good intentions, and to gently correct, where possible, rather than react with escalation.
 Some examples of behavior we will not tolerate include, but is not limited to:

 * The use of sexualized language or imagery
 * Unwelcome advances, sexual or otherwise